 You could also assess your financial services, such as your bank, health insurance, investment choices, and pension provider, to ensure they align with the campaign’s values.
 And of course, if you’re interested in hosting events or contributing to developing campaign modules that have been left generic in this early stage, we would love to hear from you.

 But starting somewhere is what counts, and we’re here to support you.
-Initially, we’ll provide a targeted list of must-boycott companies to help you meet the minimum requirements, along with a broader list of should-boycott entities for those aiming to go further.
-Soon, we’ll also be rolling out a dedicated support tool to make navigating boycott resources even easier.
+We provide a targeted list of must-boycott companies to help you meet the minimum requirements, along with a broader list of should-boycott entities for those aiming to go further.
+Furthermore, we recommend you to download Boycat: it’s easy to use and it’s an official partner of BDS since 2024.

 In the meantime, don’t hesitate to reach out with questions; we’re here to help you every step of the way.